Do you want your leaders to be cared for well and to serve safely and wisely?

 Registered churches and organisations can carry our badge on their website and other materials.
 This shows their commitment and facilitates transparency and accountability.
 Additionally, you will be added to our register of organisations that have made this commitment, that people can access.

-2. Exclusive resources
+2. Free resources

-Exclusive access to resources including:
+Free access to resources including:

 Code of Best Practice in the Conduct of Christian Leaders – setting ethical standards and suggesting boundaries around how leaders work with others.
+(Normally £20 each)

 Leadership Toolkits – a growing range of resources for member to improve your leadership practices in areas like annual reviews and recruitment.
+(Normally £5 each)

-3. Training opportunities
+3. Reduced rate training opportunities

 10% discount on all Formation Courses (including our Gospel-Shaped Pastoral Care Course).